What our Human Eye lesson plan includes

 EYE OBSERVATIONS ACTIVITY WORKSHEET

 Students will work with a partner for much of the activity, which focuses on various aspects of sight and the eyes in general.
 First, students will learn a little about depth perception using pencils.
-They must try a few times to touch the eraser ends together with one eye closed then with both open.
-Then they will write what they noticed in the space provided.
-Next, each partner will take turns shining light in the other person’s eyes with a flashlight and see what happens to the pupil.
+They must try a few times to touch the eraser ends together with one eye closed and then again with both open.
+They will then write what they notice in the space provided.
+Next, each partner will take turns shining light in the other person’s eyes with a flashlight to see what happens to the pupil.

 LABEL THE DIAGRAM PRACTICE WORKSHEET

 For the practice worksheet, students will review a diagram of the side view of an eyeball.
 Using the terms in the word bank at the top of the page, they will label the eight parts of the eye.
 You may choose not to allow students to use the content pages for reference as they work on this worksheet since the diagram comes directly from those pages.

 The homework assignment requires students to complete a crossword puzzle based on what they learned.
 There are 19 total clues to solve.
 Again, you can decide whether or not you want to allow students to refer to the content pages for help to complete this assignment.